OSHA Trench Sloping Calculator Skip to main content

 2. Enter Trench Dimensions

-The calculator applies the maximum allowable slope ratio for the soil type to determine the required top width, slope distance, and total excavation volume including the sloped sides.
+The calculator applies the selected slope ratio to estimate top width, slope run, and trapezoidal excavation volume for planning review.

 Built For